zeruhur/loner/en/loner_v3.md

 ## What is *Loner*?

 *Loner* is a minimalist solo role-playing game.
-It is designed for a single character — your Protagonist—who will navigate an unfolding story driven by your choices and an unpredictable Oracle.
+It is designed for a single character — your Protagonist — who will navigate an unfolding story driven by your choices and an unpredictable Oracle.

 Unlike structured solo adventures with pre-set paths, *Loner* allows you to shape your own narrative dynamically.
 Instead of choosing from pre-set outcomes, you ask the Oracle questions, interpret its cryptic answers, and weave unexpected twists into your journey.The game is improvisational, emergent, and surprising.

 Every session of Loner is a blend of structure and unpredictability.You make choices, test assumptions, and occasionally find that the world has different plans than you expected.
-When that happens, it's time to adapt—and let the story take you somewhere new.
+When that happens, it's time to adapt — and let the story take you somewhere new.

 *Loner* follows these design principles: